sbarex/QLMarkdown/README.md

 Although GitHub has customized the [`cmark-gfm`](https://github.com/github/cmark-gfm) library, it does not use it directly in the rendering process of Markdown files (see [this repository](https://github.com/github/markup)).
 GitHub uses a number of libraries in Ruby for parsing and formatting source code that cannot easily be converted into a compiled library.

-The accurate engine for the language detection (used however only when the language is not specified) is a library derived from the [`Linguistic`](https://github.com/github/linguist#syntax-highlighting) framework used by GitHub.
+This application, when set to use the accurate engine for the language detection (used only when the language is not specified) uses a library derived from the [`Linguistic`](https://github.com/github/linguist#syntax-highlighting) framework adopted by GitHub.

-So, the main difference between this application and GitHub is in the choice of the theme and in the formatting of the source code.
+The main difference between this application and GitHub is the formatting of the source code.

-The syntax highlighting is based to a different library, so the formatting, colors scheme, and token recognition of the language is potentially different.
+Syntax highlighting uses a different library, so the formatting, colors scheme, and language token recognition are potentially different.

 ## Settings

 Launching the application, you can configure the options, enable the desired extensions and set the theme for formatting the Quick Look preview of Markdown files.

+__To make the settings effective you need to save them (cmd-s or menu `File` > `Save settings`) or enable the autosave option.__

 ![main interface](./assets/img/main_interface.png)